forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Math: A number is a power of three if and only if it is divisible by 3^19 (3^20 > `int.MaxValue`).

+**328. Odd Even Linked List**:  Given a singly linked list, group all odd nodes together followed by the even nodes.

+Construct the "odd list" and "even list" and then merge them.

 **329. Longest Increasing Path in a Matrix**: Given an integer matrix, find the length of the longest increasing path.

 Approach 1: DFS from each element, optimized with memoization.
 Approach 2: Treat the matrix as a directed graph, with edges pointing from smaller value to larger value.
 Use BFS topological sort based on in-degree counting.
 Count the number of levels.

+**332. Reconstruct Itinerary**

+Eulerian path.
+Choose a path (edge) and delete this path so that we won't go through the same path again.
+We can use a priority queue to hold the neighbors of each vertex.
+DFS until we meet a dead end and the path must be the "last part" of the final result.

 **334. Increasing Triplet Subsequence**: Find if there exists *i, j, k* such that *arr[i]* < *arr[j]* < *arr[k]* given 0 ≤ *i* < *j* < *k* ≤ *n*-1.

 Scan the array and update candidates for *arr[i]*, *arr[j]* and *arr[k]*.

+**336. Palindrome Pairs**:  Given a list of unique words, find all pairs of distinct indices `(i, j)` in the given list, so that the concatenation of the two words, i.e. `words[i] + words[j]` is a palindrome.

+Basically the same as "214.
+Shortest Palindrome".
+Use a hash table to store and retrieve all the unique words.

 **337. House Robber III**